Gladys0795/Machine-Learning-Project/README.md

 - Compare several machine learning algorithms and select the most effective one.
 - Demonstrate a complete, leakage-aware, end-to-end machine learning workflow.

-**❓RESEARCH QUESTION**
+**RESEARCH QUESTION**

-Can machine learning accurately predict the spoilage risk level of perishable retail products from storage, handling and product features by using only information available before the sales outcome to support inventory management and reduce food waste?
+Can machine learning accurately predict the spoilage risk level of perishable retail products from storage, handling, and product features by using only information available before the sales outcome to support inventory management and reduce food waste?

-** 📊ABOUT THE DATASET**
+**ABOUT THE DATASET**

 File: synthetically generated |  Rows: 100,000  |  Columns: 42  |  No missing values.